alinarub/session-notebook/git-cheatsheet.md

-open . open the current folder in the finder cat <filename> prints the content of a specific file curl <url> prints the received content from the specified url. (try curl ipinfo.io)
+open . open the current folder in the finder cat <filename> prints the content of a specific file curl <url> prints the received content from the specified url. (try curl ipinfo.io) git log --oneline It creates a history of your last commits without more information